 Like any other reference work, Being Colloquial in Esperanto is likely to be more useful in electronic format than in paper.
-The on-line rendering of this book still requires proofing, and active links among its many parts have yet to be developed.
+The on-line rendering of this book still requires proofing, and active links among its many parts have yet to be fully developed.

 The web version differs from the paper one in that a small number of proof errors have been corrected and a few minor additions or minor modifications have been included.
 The full paper version is still in print and available from the book service of Esperanto USA.

 The normal citation form for the paper edition is: